-Both dental insurance and dental savings plans, an alternative to dental insurance, can help you maintain your oral health and overall wellness.
+Both dental insurance and dental savings plans, an alternative to dental insurance premiums, can help you maintain your oral health and overall wellness.
 Which option you choose is an individual decision, which should be based on your dental care needs, budget, and preferences.

 |Advantages||Discount Dental Plans||Dental Insurance|